oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 (B) The authorization server for trust domain A determines the authorization server for trust domain B. This could have been passed by the client, is statically maintained or dynamically resolved.

-(C) Once the authorization server in trust domain B is determined, the authorization server in domain A issues a JWT authorization grant to itself.
-This reflects [Token Exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".
+(C) Once the authorization server in trust domain B is determined, the authorization server in domain A generates a JWT authorization grant suitable for presentations to the authorization server in trust domain B.

 (D) The authorization server in trust domain A acts as a client and presents the JWT authorization grant to the authorization server for trust domain B. This presentation happens between the authorization servers.
 The authorization server in trust domain A may be required to perform client authentication while doing so.
 This reflects the [Access Token Request](#atr) in this specification.

-(E) The authorization server of of trust domain B returns an access token for the protected resource in trust domain B to the authorization server (acting as a client) in trust Domain A.
+(E) The authorization server of trust domain B returns an access token for the protected resource in trust domain B to the authorization server (acting as a client) in trust domain A.

 (F) The authorization server of trust domain A returns the access token to the client in trust domain A.